hbctraining/variant_analysis/lessons/02_fastqc.md

 $ fastqc -h
 ```

-It will give us an idea of the varous options we have available to modify the default behavior of the tool!
+It will give us an idea of the various options we have available to modify the default behavior of the tool!

 To run FastQC we need to specify two arguments: